 Let’s look at the pros and cons of Gantt charts:

-Pros | Cons |
+| Pros | Cons |

-Provides a clear visual timeline Helps identify task dependencies Easily make schedule adjustments | It can get cluttered with large projects May not show detailed and complex task dependencies Needs regular updates to keep schedules accurate |
+| Provides a clear visual timeline.
+Helps identify task dependencies.
+Easily make schedule adjustments. | It can get cluttered with large projects.
+May not show detailed and complex task dependencies.
+Needs regular updates to keep schedules accurate. |

-Toggl Plan’s drag-and-drop Gantt chart creator makes it easy to schedule and track tasks at a glance.
+Toggl’s drag-and-drop Gantt chart functionality makes it easy to schedule and track tasks at a glance.
+You can use the Project Timeline with Gantt charts in to see:

 - Task deadlines